ZPP-MURMURAS/ZPP_Murmuras/research/pytorch_mobile/README.md

 # Model
-`model/bert_to_torchscript.py` is a script to convert the pre-trained BERT model to TorchScript format.
-The script is copied from [https://huggingface.co/docs/transformers/torchscript] and you should go there for more details.
+In the `model` directory there is a `convert_distilbert_qa.py` script to convert the pre-trained BERT model to TorchScript format and output its tokenizer vocabulary.

+# App
+In the `mobile_app` directory there is an example of a question answering mobile app using the model created by the script.
+You need to copy `model/qa360_quantized.ptl` and `model/qa360_quantized_tokenizer/vocab.txt` to the apps `assets` directory to run it.

+The app and model creation script are taken from [https://github.com/pytorch/android-demo-app/tree/master/QuestionAnswering].
+I modified the model creation script to create the `vocab.txt` file and updated dependencies in the app.
+To learn more about the app, please refer to the original repository.
+To learn more about the model creation script, see [https://huggingface.co/docs/transformers/torchscript].